gvenezia/recent-tracks-info-lastfm/README.md

 ### User Stories
 - View my (Gaetano's) recent listening history
 - View the song, date and time of listen, album, album art, artist, basic bio, artist genres
-- Last.fm users can pull up their recent listening data from last.fm
+- ~Last.fm users can pull up their recent listening data from last.fm~ (in progress)
-- Guests can choose from a pre-defined list of usernames
+- ~Guests can choose from a pre-defined list of usernames~ (in progress)

 ### To-Do
 UI elements: